For information covering the Ukraine territory to rescue animals, livestock, shelters and transport please click here: I want to help/donate

 Form to be filled after entering Lithuania.
 Import procedures of pet animals into the EU apply exclusively to Ukrainian citizens and not to legal entities such as sellers or breeders.
 Animals coming from Ukraine that are not microchipped or have not been vaccinated against rabies will be marked and vaccinated on the spot, and their isolation conditions will be facilitated.
 Click HERE

-Flexibility in dealing with refugees with pets from Ukraine: Contact the NVWA in advance and provide as much information about the animal and the journey as possible.
+If possible, contact the NVWA in advance and provide as much information about the animal and the journey as possible.
 This notification can be made by the person traveling with the animals, or by an authority of the EU Member State from which this person is leaving.

 The Faculty of Veterinary medicine in Utrecht has also published further information on a special page such as when to microchip, vaccinate and give a passport, including protocols regarding hygiene and behaviour.